niklasbubeck/computer_vision/FlowInto4DPanopticSegmentation/README.md

-# ss22 4d Panoptic Segmentation
+# Flow Into 4D Panoptic Segmentation

 The aim of this project lies in estimating semantic labels and instance ids for each point in a pointcloud sequence, and set up a time dependency, such that instances stay the same over time.